 Giving fans a voice

 Not only does Twitter bring sportspeople closer to the fans, but it brings the fans closer to the athletes; something that has its pros and cons.
-Heading back to the London 2012 olympics, an offensive tweet was sent to Tom Daley after his performance in the men’s diving.
+Heading back to the London 2012 Olympics, an offensive tweet was sent to Tom Daley after his performance in the men’s diving.
 This type of ‘trolling’ is incredibly common amongst high-profile individuals, including sportspeople – some of whom are better at dealing with it than others.

 Trolling aside, athletes must be prepared for other types of judgement made by the general public.
 An example is when Jessica Ennis-Hill posted that she was on an exercise bike whilst pregnant.
 Of course, women are encouraged to exercise well into their pregnancies and Ennis-Hill is no doubt supplied with advice from leading experts in that field.
 However, the post attracted hundreds of comments about her decision to take to the saddle.
-Some were well-meaning whilst other were very judgemental based on the somewhat archaic view that a pregnant woman shouldn’t be doing anything other than being pregnant.
+Some were well-meaning whilst others were very judgemental based on the somewhat archaic view that a pregnant woman shouldn’t be doing anything other than being pregnant.

 A great example involving both a team, player and the fans over social media was the Fabian Delph debacle at the start of the 2015/16 football season.
 Delph released a video over social media categorically stating that he was remaining at Aston Villa football club before promptly signing for Manchester City.
 Whether Villa had put Delph up to the task of warding off interest from City and forced his hand in the matter of whether Delph, himself, had been the instigator, putting material in the public domain only to completely go back on it is damaging for all involved.